oneconvergence/dkube-examples/insurance/readme.md

 ## Submit & Review Katib-Based Hyperparameter Optimization Job
  Katib is used to test a number of different hyperparameters automatically, and choose the best combination based on an output goal.
 This section explains how to create and submit a Training Job using Katib.

- - Download the hyperparameter optimization file insurance-tuning.yaml from xxxx
+ - Download the hyperparameter optimization file https://oneconvergence.com/guide2/downloads/insurance-tuning.yaml
  - Select one of the Runs created in the previous section and select "Clone" button
  - Fill in the required fields in the "Configuration" tab as follows:
    - Select "Upload" button from the "Upload Tuning Definition" section